7.10 PERMANENT EROSION CONTROL

 These dates may be modified by the Office of Construction and Materials or the Office of Design (Roadside Development Section).
 Changes in the dates will be based on temperature and moisture conditions and possibly specific project considerations.

-Seeding date extension notices will be posted on the Office of Construction website:
+Seeding date extension notices will be posted on the Office of Construction and Materials website:

 7.11 PREPARATION OF SEEDBED

 Before seeding operations commence, care should be taken to properly prepare the area to be seeded.
 Areas around culvert headwalls and wingwalls, shoulders, flumes, sign posts, and other structures require special attention.
-The seedbed shall be worked to a depth of at least 75 mm (3 inches) deep with field machinery and at least 50 mm (2 inches) deep in locations prepared by hand.
+The seedbed shall be worked to a depth of at least 3 inches deep with field machinery and at least 2 inches deep in locations prepared by hand.
 The specifications require certain areas such as raised medians, islands, and rest areas to be prepared with a Rototiller.

-All debris, including stones 75 mm (3 inches) in diameter and larger, logs, stumps, wire, and other objectionable material shall be picked up and disposed of off the project.
+All debris, including stones 3 inches in diameter and larger, logs, stumps, wire, and other objectionable material shall be picked up and disposed of off the project.

 If the project has been stabilized with temporary seeding, the plans will usually include mowing as a contract item.
 In this case, the mowing will be accomplished prior to seeding the permanent seed with a native grass seed drill with a no till attachment.